Functions

 a.example();

-If a function has at least one argument, it can be called as a non-modifying method.
-For example, store_uint
+A function with at least one argument, it can be called a non-modifying method.
+For example, the function store_uint

 builder b = begin_cell();